sanjithjohn/Walmart_Sales_Data_Analysis/DataDescription.md

 ## About Data

 The dataset was obtained from [Kaggle](https://www.kaggle.com).
-This dataset contains sales transactions from a three different branches of Walmart, respectively located in Mandalay, Yangon and Naypyitaw.
-The data contains 17 columns and 1000 rows:
+This dataset contains sales transactions from a three different branches of Walmart, respectively located in Lincoln, Salina and Witchita.
+The data contains 15 columns and 1000 rows:

 | Column                  | Description                             | Data Type      |
 | :---------------------- | :-------------------------------------- | :------------- |